 Close

-The Best Sim Racing Seats in 2023
+The Best Sim Racing Seats in 2024

 Sim Racing seats are a fantastic way of upping the realism of your set up, so let’s go through the best ones on offer right now.

-With every sim racing setup comes a number of different key aspects that can make or break your experience when racing.
-Many sim racers start their journey with their office chair and a wheel clamped to a desk, which is great for getting started but often leads to discomfort after long periods, and is not as immersive as you could get.
-One upgrade that can transform the look and feel of your setup is the seat, so let’s dive into what the best ones are in 2023.
+With every sim racing setup comes a number of key aspects that can make or break your experience when racing.
+Many sim racers start their journey with their office chair and a wheel clamped to a desk, which is great for getting started, but often leads to discomfort after long periods, and does not make the most of the immersion offered by titles such as iRacing and Assetto Corsa Competizione

-If you’re in the process of making a whole new rig, or upgrading your old one, and the seat is just your first step, check out our guide on the best Sim Racing setups in 2023 to find out the best combinations you can get your hands on today.
+If you’re in the process of making a whole new rig, or upgrading your old one, and the seat is just your first step, check out our guide on the best Sim Racing Setups in 2023 to find out the best combinations you can get your hands on today.

 There are many different types of seats for sim racing and these often represent the type of car they have been designed for such as formula cars or GT’s.
+The most important thing to understand when choosing your sim racing seat is the different types on offer:

 With the host of different options on the market, it can get a little overwhelming trying to decide which option to choose, but there are a few key aspects to consider.